Top 10 things you may not know about Marquette

 1. Our home is Milwaukee, Wisconsin.

 (Not Marquette, Michigan 😊) Milwaukee is a great city by a Great Lake and just a 90-minute drive from Chicago.
 Lake Michigan is a short walk from our campus, and the lakefront features a famous art museum, Summerfest, and loads of parks and beaches.
 Although Milwaukee is known for beer, brats and festivals, its sense of community and vibrant food scene are getting noticed.
-National Geographic listed Milwaukee in its 2023 list of “Best of the World” cities and Forbes ranked Milwaukee No. 5 in “Best Cities for College Students and Graduates” in 2024.
+Travel + Leisure ranked Milwaukee in the top 5 “Best U.S. Cities for Young Adults” in 2026, and National Geographic listed our hometown in its 2023 exclusive list of “Best of the World” cities!

 2. We’re ranked 6th in the country for job placement.